Petnow LogoPetnow

 }

-Step 4: Verify Installation
+Step 4: Verify the Installation

 To verify that the SDK is installed correctly, build and run your app.
+If the dependencies were resolved successfully, the following code compiles and lets you check whether the device supports the camera.

-import io.petnow.api.client.PetnowApiClient
+import io.petnow.ui.camera.getCameraInfo

 Troubleshooting